 As the move away from fossil fuels gathers momentum and going electric gains credence, the number of charging facilities will continue to increase.
 In turn, more people will take the plunge, until driving electric gradually becomes the norm.
 Let’s face it, this is only going one way.

 The term “eco-friendly” pops up a lot in relation to places to stay.
 And just as climate issues aren’t likely to go away, greener stays isn't just a passing trend.
-Don't miss Rough Guides definitive guide to the best
+Don't miss Rough Guides definitive guide to the best eco-friendly accommodation in the UK.

 Throughout the UK, you'll find solar-heated hotels, B&B’s using locally sourced produce in an aim to reduce their carbon footprint, and self-catering cottages, such as offered by the National Trust, which ploughs profits into conservation projects.